hpgavin/HPGdaac/doc/PREEMPT-RT-install-log-PiOS-20231010.md

 In the PREEMPT_RT 6.0 kernel, the CONFIG_PREEMPT_RT_FULL configuration option was still available.
 This option provided a fully preemptible real-time kernel, allowing for low-latency and deterministic behavior.

 The CONFIG_PREEMPT_RT_FULL configuration option was removed in the PREEMPT_RT 6.1 kernel.
-This option provided a fully preemptible real-time kernel, but it was found to have some limitations and issues.
-The developers decided to remove it and focus on improving the mainline PREEMPT_RT patch instead.
+As the developers found it to have some limitations and issues they decided to remove it and focus on improving the mainline PREEMPT_RT patch instead.
 The mainline patch provides a good balance between real-time capabilities and general-purpose functionality.

 Perhaps a future version of the PREEMPT_RT patch will provide the performance enabled by CONFIG_PREEMPT_RT_FULL.
-In the meantime a version of this document for kernel 5.10 (Debian Bullseye) and the PREEMPT_RT patch 5.10-rt (supported until December 2026) is forthcoming.
+In the meantime a version of this document for kernel 5.10 (Debian Bullseye) and the PREEMPT_RT patch 5.10-rt (supported until December 2026) will be forthcoming.

 ## 0. The installation of PREEMPT-RT on Raspberry PI involves ...